deveshxp4/SmartSched/README.md

 # 🎓 Student Time Manager

-A personalized time management platform built designed specifically to help students organize their schedule, stay productive, and manage their academic life with precision.
+**Student Time Manager** is a personalized time management platform built to help students organize their daily schedule, stay focused, and achieve academic excellence with precision.

 ---

+## 🚀 Overview

+This platform is designed specifically for students to manage their time more effectively.
+It dynamically adjusts your timetable based on real-time needs, upcoming deadlines, and even exams — helping you stay consistent, focused, and stress-free throughout your academic journey.

+---

 ## ✨ Features

 -  **Personalized Timetable**
-  Dynamically generates schedules tailored to individual student needs.
+  Auto-generates custom schedules tailored to individual routines, subjects, and study goals.

 -  **Smart Reminders**
-  Notifies users about upcoming classes, assignments, and breaks.
+  Sends timely notifications for classes, assignments, study sessions, and breaks.

 -  **Progress Tracker**
-  Visualizes daily productivity and academic consistency.
+  Visualizes daily productivity, tracks habits, and helps identify improvement areas.

 -  **Focus Mode**
-  Distraction-free session tracking to promote deep work.
+  A distraction-free workspace for deep study sessions with real-time tracking.

+-  **Adaptive Exam Mode**
+  When exams are near, the system intelligently rebalances your schedule — reducing time spent on hobbies or non-essential activities, and allocating more time for study, revision, and rest.

+---